esentri/domainlifecycles/dlc-plugins/readme.md

 (not per diagram, since one analysis is shared by all diagrams generated in the same run) - see [Diagram-Viewer Integration](#diagram-viewer-integration) below for the same setting on the upload task.

+By default, the static analysis for a given diagram also considers only classes in that diagram's own `domainModelPackages` (and their sub-packages) - not the project's entire classpath, which for a large multi-module project can be considerably more expensive to scan.
+Set `staticAnalysisPackages` on the individual `diagram` entry to restrict (or widen) this explicitly, e.g. to also include an infrastructure package holding the concrete implementations of your domain's repository/outbound-service interfaces - a concrete implementation outside the analyzed packages is not found, the same as if it were simply missing from the classpath.
+Unlike `staticAnalysisCacheSize`, this is configured per diagram, not on the surrounding `diagram` task, since different diagrams in the same run may restrict to different flows/packages.

 Gradle example, restricted to the flow of the `PlaceOrder` domain command:
 ```groovy
 dlcGradlePlugin {